gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/prototype_run_observations_01.md

 -	represented early internal stress inside that renewed stable joint state without prematurely converting it into renewed collapse
 -	represented restabilization of that renewed stable joint state once the early internal stress softened again
 -	represented renewed harsher break pressure inside that restabilized re-promoted shared state without prematurely converting the second break corridor into full renewed collapse
--	and then represented actual second-arc renewed de-confirmation once that second break corridor truly crossed threshold
+-	represented actual second-arc renewed de-confirmation once that second break corridor truly crossed threshold
+-	and then represented settlement of that second-arc de-confirmation into a weaker relational / separating plateau rather than forcing immediate clearer independent separation

 This is the first point at which TU+ looks like a meaningful intermediate layer rather than a cosmetic one.